 CROWN Act 101

-This post has been updated to reflect changes made to the CROWN Act as of May 2022.
-Earlier this year for Black History Month, I wrote about the Creating a Respectful and Open World for Natural Hair (CROWN) Act.
-The CROWN ACT is a law that was introduced to prohibit race-based hair discrimination, which is...
+This post has been updated to reflect changes made to the CROWN Act as of July 2023.
+For Black History Month 2022, I wrote about the Creating a Respectful and Open World for Natural Hair (CROWN) Act.
+The CROWN Act is a law that was introduced to prohibit race-based hair discrimination, which is the denial of...

 - 1